-Serve these crowd pleasing vegan meatballs at your next event!
+Serve these crowd pleasing vegan meatballs at your next event or gathering!
 These are sure to impress all your guests, even your most carnivorous friends and family.
-I bet some of them won’t even notice they are vegan meatballs if you don’t tell them!
-Drop me a line below and let me know if you enjoyed them!
+Use with your favourite noodles, or pop a toothpick in each one and serve with a dip.

-When you’re ready to go, add all your ingredients to a food processor to combine your “meat” ball mixture.
-Do not over process, you don’t want a completely pureed batter, or your meatballs will not hold as well, so some chunkiness is completely fine.
+Next, add all your ingredients to a food processor to combine your “meat” ball mixture.
+Do not over process, you don’t want a completely pureed mixture, or your meatballs will not hold as well.
+Plus, some chunkiness just adds to the delicious factor.

-Once combined, you will form your vegan meatballs.
+Once combined, you will form your mixture into balls.

-PRO TIP: Use slightly wet hands!
-This makes it much easier to handle the mixture and form nice smooth meatballs.
-It also helps avoid the mixture from getting stuck to your hands and in between your fingers.
-Trust me, do this!
-And re-wet your hands after forming every few meatballs or so.
+TIP: Use slightly wet hands!
+This prevents the mixture from sticking to your hands and allows you to easily form lovely smoother meatballs.
+Re-wet your hands after forming every few meatballs or so.

 Serve these meatballs with sweet potato noodles, or noodles of choice.
 Or just stick a toothpick in each one, and use as a delicious hors d’oeuvres for your next function.